5 Reasons Researching an Employer Before an Interview is a Good Idea

 Aligning your skills and experience to a company in this way, will show that you not only understand what’s important to the company, but that you’d be a great fit to their company culture.
 The hiring manager will have no trouble envisioning you on the team.

-But you don’t want to ask questions that don’t add value – or that you could have easily found the answer to by doing just a little research.
+But you don’t want to ask questions that don’t add value – or that you could have easily found the answer to by researching an employer beforehand.

 - What does the company do?